-With the increase in homelessness and overdose reported in Riverside County, the relationship between 5150 calls and these social factors were evaluated.
+With the increase in homelessness and overdose reported in Riverside County, the relationship with 5150 calls and these factors were evaluated.
 The finding are as follows:

-- 16% of total 5150 records had patients identified as being homeless - This accounted for 14% of 9-1-1 emergency response calls and 17% of Non-Emergency transport calls - 2% of all 5150 records were identified as involving a patient who had overdosed with the majority of them being 9-1-1 responses (7% of total 9-1-1 records alone).
+- 16% of total 5150 records had patients identified as being homeless - o This accounted for 13% of 9-1-1 emergency response calls and 17% of Non-Emergency transport calls - 1% of all 5150 records were identified as involving a patient who had overdosed with the majority of them being 9-1-1 responses (3% of 9-1-1 records alone).